sachin-bisht/YouTube-Sentiment-Analysis/README.md

 ## Description :
 This project works by scraping YouTube comments and identify the sentiment of comments.

-The file FancySentiment shows the WordCloud (most frequent words) in the comments.
+The directory FancySentiment shows the WordCloud (most frequent words) in the comments.

-The file CommentSentiment shows the positive/negative sentiment (using NaiveBayesClassifier) in the comments.
+The directory CommentSentiment shows the positive/negative sentiment (using NaiveBayesClassifier) in the comments.

 ## Prerequisite :
 _Python 3_